rkenmi/classic_auctions/README.md

 - Ask me for the S3 credentials (they will need to be placed in your `application-dev.properties` file).

 ### Installation
-1. Run `maven clean install` to build your Spring JAR and also build front-end assets with Webpack.
+1. Run `mvn clean install` to build your Spring JAR and also build front-end assets with Webpack.
-2. Run `maven spring-boot:run -Dspring-boot.profiles=dev` to run the application server in development mode.
+2. Run `mvn spring-boot:run -Dspring-boot.run.profiles=dev` to run the application server in development mode.
 This will read off credentials from `application-dev.properties`, which you will need to adjust accordingly.
 3. That's it!
 Open your browser and go to `http://localhost:8080` and you should see the server generated page.